olozl/MNIST_practice/README.md

 Copyright (c) 2018 Zoey Lee

-The programs are studying purpose for myself to understand Neural Network better with MNIST dataset.
+The programs are written for studying purposes to understand Neural Network better with MNIST dataset.

 Description